ryashpal/linc2function-tutorial/docs/source/command_line.rst

 Clone
 """""

-In the workspace directory, clone the current version of EHR-QC repository from the GitHub.
+In the workspace directory, clone the current version of linc2functionpipeline repository from the GitHub.

 .. code-block:: console